currawong-project/libcw/README.md

   the previous channel is duplicated in var_channelize())

-- Class presets cannot address 'mult' variables (maybe this is ok since 'mult' variables are generally connected to a source.).
+- Class presets cannot address 'mult' variables.
+Maybe this is ok since 'mult' variables are generally connected to a source?
+... although 'gain' mult variables are not necessarily connected to a source see: `audio_split` or `audio_mix`.
+Has this problem been addressed by allowing mult variables to be instantiated in the 'args' statement?

 - Documentation w/ examples.
   + Write the rules for each implementing member function.